Hair Fibers for Bald Spots

 Receding Hairline with Temple Hair

 Even a significantly receded hairline usually retains some fine hair at the temples.
-Fibers build on these remaining strands and restore a fuller-looking hairline edge.
+Hypoallergenic, pore-safe cotton fibers bond most effectively to these fine strands without weighing them down, restoring a fuller-looking hairline edge.

 When Hair Fibers May Not Work as Well